KSchlagowski/LlamaFunctionCaller/README.md

 - **AI-driven**: Uses LangChain and Ollama for natural language understanding and response generation.

 ## How It Works
-The project uses a language model from Ollama, enhanced by LangChain's function calling capability, to process queries.
+The project uses a Llama 3.2 3B from Ollama, enhanced by LangChain's function calling capability, to process queries.
 When a user inputs a query, the model determines if a weather request is necessary.
 If so, it calls a function to fetch weather data using geolocation and weather APIs.

 ![Gif](https://github.com/user-attachments/assets/aab4ccb1-5ca0-4f11-a66e-be4ab54f0e8e)